Interested in working with us?

 Jared holds a Master of Tri-Sector Collaboration from SMU as well as a Bachelor of Communication Studies from Nanyang Technological University.
 In his spare time, he reads broadly, goes for hillside runs, and plays the djembe.

-With 15 years of international experience in diverse industries including sports, state government, and non-profits, Jill Chang now oversees a team across 23 countries at Give2Asia.
+As an advisor on Give2Asia's Family Philanthropy team, Jill helps individual donors achieve their international giving goals.
+In her previous roles at Give2Asia, Jill oversaw Give2Asia's advisor network across 23 countries and served as a Regional Advisor.
+Jill has 15 years of international experience in diverse industries including sports, state government, and non-profits.
 She is also a published author and public speaker.
-Her book “Quiet is A Superpower” was a #1 bestseller in Taiwan and is being translated into different languages.
+Her book “Quiet is A Superpower” was a #1 bestseller and is being translated into different languages.
 Jill is a fellow of Harvard SEED for Social Innovation and was featured in Girls in Tech Taiwan 40 Under 40 in 2018.
 Jill holds a Master's degree in Sports Management from University of Minnesota.
-She is based in Taipei, Taiwan.
+She is based in Taipei.